-To achieve a Level 1 Certificate, 80 credits are needed at Level 1 or above.
-These can be from any subject area, but 10 credits need to be identified as coming from Literacy standards and 10 as from Numeracy.
-These credits can be achieved through the Common Assessment Activities (CAA exams) or from tagged standards from a range of subject areas.
+• To achieve a Level 1 Certificate, 60 credits are needed at Level 1 or above.
+Extra literacy and numeracy requirements must also be met.
+This can be from the Literacy and Numeracy Common Assessment Activities (CAA exams) or from tagged standards from a range of subject areas.
+Standards needed to count for literacy or numeracy are not counted in the 60 credits.